When we identify a road traffic issue, we can design a Traffic Scheme to help solve it.

 - to restrain traffic and safeguard the environment

-- to seek high levels of mobility for all groups of people, especially for those who may have some kind of disability
+- to seek high levels of mobility for all groups of people, especially those who may have a disability

 - to reduce the impact of commuter parking